ansible/ansible-builder-shipwright-demo/README.md

 kubectl patch serviceaccount ansible-builder-shipwright  -p '{"secrets": [{"name": "ansible-ee-images"}]}'
 ```

-6. Grant Access to the `privileged` SCC (OpenShift) to the `ansible-builder-shipwright` _ServiceAccount_
+6. Grant Access to the `anyuid` SCC (OpenShift) to the `ansible-builder-shipwright` _ServiceAccount_

-Elevated permissions through the use of a privileged container is needed during the build process and when running on OpenShift, access to the `privileged` Security Context Constraint is required.
+Some of the supporting components within Shipwright require elevated capabilities  during the build process and when running on OpenShift and access to the `anyuid` Security Context Constraint is required.
 Grant the `ansible-builder-shipwright` ServiceAccount previously created access to the SCC by creating a _RoleBinding_ by executing the following command:

 ```
-kubectl apply -f resources/privileged-scc-rolebinding.yml
+kubectl apply -f resources/anyuid-scc-rolebinding.yml
 ```

 7. In order for the `ansible-builder-shipwright` _ServiceAccount_ to be able to push to OpenShift's internal registry, execute the following command to create a new _Rolebinding_ called `ansible-builder-shipwright-image-builder`: